popmusicresearch/podcast_data/README.md

 <b>03 - Get episode data</b>

 Using the RSS feed links gathered in the previous step, this script gathers epispode data for each of the podcasts in a given chart.

+<b>04 - Get Reviews data</b>

+Using the Apple IDs gathered in the step 02, this script gathers reviews data for each podcast, from each of Apple's 155 global national stores.